agajek777/CarShowroomApp/README.md

 Application built to manage the Car showroom.

 ## RESTful WEB API
-(Authentication and Authorization (JWT), Clean Architecture, Logging (Log4Net), Swagger, Users with Roles, Dtos and Mapper, Unit Tests)
+(Authentication and Authorization (JWT), Clean Architecture, Logging (Log4Net), Swagger, Users with Roles, Dtos and Mapper, Unit Tests, SignalR)

 It is a Full-stack project.
 I started from creating the Web API in .Net Core 3.1.
 I used Entity Framework Core (Code first approach) to generate database with migrations.
 API has its own validation (Data annotations) and it's transfering data via DTO objects in JSON format.
 I used Domain, Application, Infrastructure, UI architecture to impart business logic from the data mapping layer.
 In the repository entities are mapped to proper (DTO or original) objects with AutoMapper.
 Operations in API are being executed asynchronously.
 API has Unit Tests (XUnit) using InMemory database.
 Whole project uses Log4Net for File, Console and Debug logging.
+Thanks to SignalR API provides Users with real-time chat with JWT authentication.

 ## Angular 9 GUI